fiduswriter/fiduswriter-ojs/README.rst

 FidusWriter-OJS is a Fidus writer plugin to connect a Fidus Writer instance with Open Journal Systems (OJS).
-This plugin has to be combined with the Fidus Writer plugin for OJS.
+This plugin has to be combined with the `OJS-FidusWriter plugin <https://github.com/fiduswriter/ojs-fiduswriter>`_ for OJS.

-Quick start
+Installation
 -----------

 1. Install Fidus Writer if you haven't done so already.